 You need to hit your target in order to receive the funds you raise.
 Otherwise you will not receive any.

-Spacehive operates an all-or-nothing model, which means that if you don’t hit your target, none of the pledges are collected.
+Spacehive operates an all-or-nothing model, which means that if you don’t hit your target, backers are refunded and you receive no funds.
 This can seem daunting at first, however we believe that it is to the advantage of project creators.

 - It helps you raise more money than possible due to the sense of urgency it creates.